 Can You Take Photos?

-The military in Iraq was miles more relaxed than the military in neighbouring Syria and Iran when it comes to taking photos.
+The military in Iraq was miles more relaxed than the military in neighboring Syria and Iran when it comes to taking photos.

-So don´t be surprised if locals you meet speak German, French, Swedish etc.
+So don’t be surprised if the locals you meet speak German, French, Swedish etc.

-The money exchanger I used in Baghdad had lived in the Netherlands for 12 years and had recently moved back to Iraq.
+The money exchanger I used in Baghdad had lived in the Netherlands for 12 years and had recently moved back home.

 The waiter in one of the restaurants in Basra spoke Swedish.

 The only company currently making guide books for Iraq is British Travel Company Bradt Guide.
-The latest version is 2015 realise, the second edition.
+The latest version is 2015 realize, the second edition.

-As such, they are not very keen on Saddam Hussein preserving is legacy.
+As such, they are not very keen on Saddam Hussein preserving his legacy.

-So everything with Saddam Hussein is banned, and all he’s his humongous portraits have been plastered with a portrait of Imam Ali and all but one of his statues have been destroyed.
+So everything with Saddam Hussein is banned, and all his humongous portraits have been plastered with a portrait of Imam Ali, and all but one of his statues have been destroyed.

-But if you look can you still find relics from his time.
-And if you talk to the older generation if Iraqis that lived under his hard regime you might get surprised that most people in Iraq are not afraid of speaking of the old days and you might be surprised about what they think, especially when compared with the current times!
+But if you look, can you still find relics from his time.
+And if you talk to the older generation of Iraqis that lived under his hard regime, you might get surprised that most people in the country are not afraid of speaking of the old days, and you might be surprised about what they think, especially when compared with the current times!

-A common saying in Iraq is “Saddam was a horrible person, but what´s been happening the last 16years have been so much worse, that Saddam Hussein is an angel in compared to what´s the country is going through now.”
+A common saying in Iraq is, “Saddam was a horrible person, but what’s been happening the last 16 years has been so much worse, that Saddam Hussein is an angel compared to what the country is going through now.”